 Historically, it began as a day that workers took off following Thanksgiving.
 With nothing to do, and stores open, customers would flock to retailers to get ahead on holiday shopping.

-Over time, and due to increasing shopping activity, retailers jumped on board, adding deep discounts and special sales to bring more and more customers in.
-Black Friday’s focus used to be physical, in-store sales but this has changed due to convenience and COVID.
+Over time, and due to increasing shopping activity, retailers jumped on board, adding deep discounts and special sales to bring in more and more customers.
+Black Friday’s focus used to be physical, in-store sales, but this has changed due to convenience and COVID.